esha-saha/HARFE/README.md

 Download the source by clicking Code -> Download ZIP and run the notebooks in the tests file.

-## About

-Created by Esha Saha in September 2022 based on HARFE algorithm.

-### Contact
+### Contact and citation

 Email esaha@uwaterloo.ca if you have any questions, comments or suggestions.

-### Citation

 Please cite the associated paper if you found the code useful in any way:

     @misc{https://doi.org/10.48550/arxiv.2202.02877,
       doi = {10.48550/ARXIV.2202.02877},